Ultrazombie/ThingsboardSupport/databases/cassandra-in-kubernetes/README.md

 ## Preparing

+1. You need to log in to docker under your docker account: `docker login`

-1. Open the build-docker-image.sh file and set the **DOCKERHUB_NAME**, **VERSION**
+2. Open the `build-docker-image.sh` file and set the **DOCKERHUB_NAME**, **VERSION**

-2. Run the docker buid script: `./build-docker-image.sh`
+3. Run the docker buid script: `./build-docker-image.sh`

-3. Go to your docker hub and make sure that the image has been successfully built.
+4. Go to your docker hub and make sure that the image has been successfully built.

 > In order for the backup pod to be able to use cassandra pvc, they must be on the same node.
 Labels are used for this.
 Run the command to